Blog

 1. Histrionic PD

 The term histrionic derives its roots from the Latin word histrionicus, which means “pertaining to the actor.”
 Those with histrionic PD have little to no self-worth and as a result, they tend to put on a show to attract attention and approval from others.
-As natural actors, much in their lives quickly becomes over-dramatized.
+As natural actors, much in their lives quickly become over-dramatized.

-Other common themes may include being overly concerned with their appearance, being inappropriately charming or seductive (even with those they are not attracted towards), indulging in risk-taking behaviors, being impulsive and having difficulty accepting rejection, criticism or loss.
+Other common themes may include being overly concerned with their appearance, being inappropriately charming or seductive (even with those they are not attracted towards), indulging in risk-taking behaviors, being impulsive, and having difficulty accepting rejection, criticism, or loss.
 They are classically the “life of the party” in social settings, or try their best to be and steal the spotlight.
 All their behavior, from the clothes they wear to the way they express themselves are all designed to remain at the center of attention.
 When attention shifts off them, they may feel unappreciated and even totally disregarded.[5]

 If they feel unaccepted by others, it tends to promote more histrionic behavior to compensate, which creates a catch 22 cycle as most people do not condone such behavior from them.
 Many with this PD are prone to manipulation, exploitation, and accidental injuries, all of which further reinforces the way they dramatically derive attention from others.